Jaecobd1/apple-clone/README.md

 This project was bootstrapped with [Create React App].

+Styling with Tailwindcss

 ## Links:

 http://apple.dobler.studio

-In the project directory, you can run:

-### Images from bigStock & Envato Elements
+### Images sourced from BigStock, Envato Elements, Apple Gift from Apple.com but turned into SVG in illustrator.